With decades worth of driving experience, over 70s should - in theory - be seen as the safest group of drivers on the roads.

 Fortunately not much phases the over-70s; these hardy drivers – 4.5million of them in fact - are still turning out in force.
 And, according to Confused.com, only 16,924 motorists over the age of 70 (that’s 0.4% of drivers in that age group) had their licences removed last year because they were deemed unfit to drive.

 So why do drivers over 70 continue to be classed as higher risk?

 Sergeant Rob Heard, Chair of non-profit organisation Older Drivers Forum who also sits on the Older Drivers Task Force says: “We know that older motorists have a wealth of experience, confidence and tolerance.
 However, sight, hearing, reaction time and judgment of speed and distance may not be as sharp as it once was.

 “Casualty rates do increase for car drivers aged over about 75, and the fatality rate increases significantly.

 “That’s why I passionately believe that drivers should take regular eye-tests – and should see the self-renewal driving licence age limit raised to 75 as a result.”

 So where does the law stand on older motorists?
-Kirsty Ruddin, legal expert from Just Motor Law explains: “If you are over 70, you are perfectly entitled to continue driving as long as you are safe to do so, and you renew your driving licence every three years, which you can do either online, or by picking up a D1 application form from the Post Office if you haven’t received a renewal reminder through the post.
+Kirsty Ruddin, legal expert from Just Motor Law, a specialist division of Kirwans law firm, explains: “If you are over 70, you are perfectly entitled to continue driving as long as you are safe to do so, and you renew your driving licence every three years, which you can do either online, or by picking up a D1 application form from the Post Office if you haven’t received a renewal reminder through the post.